kontainapp/km/docs/user-guide.md

 *   CPU: Intel or AMD
 *   Linux kernel: Version 4.15 or higher (version 5.0 or higher if using KKM)
 *   Distribution: Ubuntu 20 and Fedora 32 (or newer) are recommended
-*   Hardware virtualization enabled, using either:
+*   Virtualization enabled, using either:
-    *   KVM installed and enabled (requires stock kernel module on Linux kernel 4.15 or higher), or
+    *   Hardware virtualization with KVM installed and enabled (requires stock kernel module on Linux kernel 4.15 or higher), or
-    *   Kontain Kernel Module (KKM) (included in the Kontain release)
+    *   Kontain Kernel Module (KKM) (included in the Kontain release) [SP] KKM doesn't require hardware virtualization.
+So it is either hardware virtualization and KVM, or KKM

 ### Kontain in the Cloud
 Kontain runs on Azure, Google Cloud, and AWS instances supporting “nested virtualization”, i.e. with KVM enabled.